CampusVH/cvh-camera/README.md

 This can be done by running `npm install` in the `camera-server` folder.
 Then run `npm run build` in the same folder.
 This will compile the files into a newly created folder `dist`.

-If you want to compile the code into a single file, run `npm run build-single-file` instead.

 Once the code is compiled, the server can be started with `node server.js` in the `dist` folder.

 ## Config